 \The capstone experience will be assigned by the Lead Instructor as ITSY 1442 or CPMT 2488.

-- ▶ Students should plan to take the capstone course in their last semester and should speak with their advisor prior to registering for the final semester. - ◆ Core curriculum course.
+► Students should plan to take the capstone course in their last semester and should speak with their advisor prior to registering for the final semester.

 Network Maintenance Technology - NET1, Certificate of Completion